Mongolian Natural History Museum: History

-The previous building was erected in 1953, and was deemed to be highly susceptible to natural disasters such as earthquakes in a study made in 2013.
-It was scheduled to be replaced by a new building, with budgeting planned to start in 2014.
-The demolition process started despite public anger early in December 2019.
-The structure was demolished in the night around 2a.m. on 7 December 2019.
+Authorities deemed the museum's 1953 building to be highly susceptible to natural disasters such as earthquakes in a study made in 2013.
+The museum was closed in June 2013, with its exhibits put into storage or displayed at other venues.
+Initial plans were for the museum to be housed in a brand new building on its original site.

+The museum building fell into disrepair in the following years, and was eventually demolished, despite public anger at night around 2 a.m. on 7 December 2019.
+The Chinggis Khaan National Museum, which opened in 2022, was built on the original site.

+The museum was officially merged with the Central Museum of Dinosaurs of Mongolia in 2019, and today continues its operations in the former Lenin Museum building in Ulaanbaatar.

 Name

 The museum was previously known as the Mongolian National Museum or State Central Museum.
 This change in name often led to confusion with Ulaanbaatar's other preeminent museum, the National Museum of Mongolia.
-Although the two museums are located quite close to one another, they contain very different exhibits.
-The Mongolian National Museum focuses on the archaeology and history of Mongolia, while the Mongolian Natural History Museum is concerned primarily with the flora, fauna, geology and natural history of the country.
+Although the two museums used to be located quite close to one another, they contain very different exhibits.
+The National Museum of Mongolia focuses on the archaeology and history of Mongolia, while the Mongolian Natural History Museum is concerned primarily with the flora, fauna, geology and natural history of the country.